 You take your own dental impression and mail it back to the company.
-Your true custom night guard will be processed and shipped to you.
-Cost varies from company to company but you can expect to pay somewhere between $100-$200 for a custom mouth guard for grinding teeth.
+Your custom night guard will be processed and shipped to you.
+Cost varies from company to company, but you can expect to pay somewhere between $100-$200 for a custom night guard for grinding teeth.

 We stand by our products and will always work with you to your absolute satisfaction.
-This means that if you are dissatisfied with your product for any reason, you can either contact Sentinel within 90 days for a full refund or opt to continue working with us until you get a great fitting guard.
+This means that if you are dissatisfied with your product for any reason, you can either contact Sentinel within 90 days for a full refund, or opt to continue working with us until you get a great fitting guard.
 Our commitment to you is 100% satisfaction.

 How do you know if you need a hard type or a soft type?
-What exactly is a dual laminated night guard?
+What exactly is a dual-laminated night guard?
 What if you grind your teeth during the day?
-Do you need to be wearing a day time guard as well?
-Most of all, will any of these guards be comfortable enough during sleep?
+Do you need to be wearing a day-time guard as well?
+And most importantly, will any of these guards be comfortable enough during sleep?

-So how do you know if you need a hard night guard, a soft one or the dual laminate type?
+“So how do you know if you need a hard night guard, a soft one or the dual laminate type?“

 But wait!
 There is good news!